remap/ndn-lighting/python/README.txt

 Status:

-as of writing - 1,2 are complete.
+as of writing -  1,2,3 are complete, with exception:

-3 functions in NDN, but is pending kinet driver control (revision) and signed interests.
+no signed interests (yet).
+Or, rather - there are signed interests, but we're not yet verifying.

 note first draft is just raw function, future todo: